Psychology Schools in Utah

-The University of Utah features an undergraduate program leading to a bachelor’s degree in psychology.
+The University of Utah features an online undergraduate program leading to a Bachelor of Science in Psychology.
 Psychology majors must complete 41 credits of core and elective classes to fulfill degree requirements.
 Classes focus on general psychology, psychology as a science and a profession, abnormal child psychology, cognitive psychology, and health psychology.
-Psychology majors are also encouraged to apply to become members of Psi Chi, the national honor society for psychology students, and the Student Advisory Group.
+Students must also complete an internship to meet degree requirements.
 Eligible psychology majors may apply for acceptance into the psychology department’s honors program.
 Students in the honors program complete an honors thesis, and as with all psychology majors, have the opportunity to work in research with faculty members.
 Undergraduate research assistantships are available through the psychology department.

 Schools with Psychology Degree Programs in Utah